 Whilst a degree isn’t mandatory for an Accounts Payable role, an understanding of basic bookkeeping and accounting skills is required.
 A degree in the following subjects would be beneficial for an Accounts Payable career:

 - Business Studies

-Attention to detail and data entry skills are important requirements for this role and because you’ll be interacting with employers and vendors on a daily basis, it is imperative you’re able to interact on a professional manner at all times.
+Attention to detail and data entry skills are important requirements for an Accounts Payable job description.
+Employees will be interacting with employers and vendors on a daily basis, so it is imperative they are able to interact on a professional manner at all times.